istio-ecosystem/wharf-multicluster-sync/docs/request-routing.md

 to use v2.

-If the operator of cluster-a and cluster-b are part of the same team it is easy to have them perform the same operations as before and apply _virtual-service-all-v1.yaml_ again.
+If the operator of cluster-a and cluster-b are part of the same team it is easy to have them perform the same operations as before and apply _virtual-service-all-v1.yaml_ again upon the donor cluster.
 However, if this problem is discovered by the acceptor cluster and the donor cluster team is unresponsive there is no way to fix this with the steps we have taken so far because the labels are not exposed and rules applied in the acceptor cluster cannot control routing.